FrenzyByte/fluidfrenzy/_docs/samples.md

 Demonstrates multiple simulations that neighbour each other on different **Terrain** tiles interacting with each other.
 In this sample fluid from each tile can flow into it's neighbouring tile.
 Allowing the creation of larger and non-square scenes.
 More information can be found [here](#8-tiled-simulations-beta)

+<a name="samples-runtimesetup"></a>
+### Runtime Setup

+Demonstrates how to setup a fluid simulation at runtime.
+This can be useful for when a game makes use of procedurally generated terrain that does not exist before entering playmode.

 <div style="page-break-after: always;"></div>